-- Up to \$1,500 pa - · 1 year with the possibility of renewal
+- Up to \$1,500 pa - · 1 year, renewable subject to satisfactory progress

 The scholarships are available to students enrolled in any year of a full-time undergraduate course.
-Candidates must be the children or grandchildren of alumni of the university of new south wales.
-Applications close 13 January.
+Candidates must be the children or grandchildren of alumni of the University of New South Wales.
+Applications close early January.